Promise-Chinonso/Comprehensive-Overview-of-Unemployment-in-Africa/README.md

 - Analysis
 - Visualization and reporting

----
 #### Connecting To The Various Data Sources, Data Cleaning and Transformation
 Connecting to the 6 tables for this analysis was quite seamless as I leveraged the Power Query editor for connecting to the files containing these tables.

 Upon successful connection, the tables were individually profiled to get a breakdown of the value distributions and statistics.
 This process made provided a clear view of the anomalies and inconsistencies within the data after which data cleaning and transformation followed.

+<img width="959" alt="Cleaned Tables in Power Query" src="https://github.com/Promise-Chinonso/Comprehensive-Overview-of-Unemployment-in-Africa/assets/104436236/832516c6-4eba-45ba-a740-76b3d6e1de8a">

-For this part, the tables were renamed and given better and more descriptive headers, the null values were removed, incorrect data types were corrected, outliers in the year fields were removed.
+For the data cleaning, the tables were renamed and given better and more descriptive headers, the null values were removed, incorrect data types were corrected, outliers in the year fields were removed.
 Some of the tables were filtered to display details from 2011-2021 as this is the year range under consideration.

-Merging of tables, conversion of rates to decimals etc. were
+Merging of tables, conversion of rates to decimals etc. were some transformational processes that took place to enhance the data and ready it for effective analysis.

-<img width="959" alt="Cleaned Tables in Power Query" src="https://github.com/Promise-Chinonso/Comprehensive-Overview-of-Unemployment-in-Africa/assets/104436236/832516c6-4eba-45ba-a740-76b3d6e1de8a">
----
+#### Data Model
+To ensure accurate analysis, relationships were established between all 6 tables based on their common fields.
+The data modelling was done in Microsoft  Excel's Power Povot functionality and the relationship captured as shown below 👇

 <img width="775" alt="Data Model in Power Pivot" src="https://github.com/Promise-Chinonso/Comprehensive-Overview-of-Unemployment-in-Africa/assets/104436236/98367127-8b1b-49ea-92a2-cd2c1b1b1a22">

----
+Data Analysis using Microsoft Excel's Pivot Table functionality To continue the analysis within Excel, its Pivot table feature was used extensively for data aggregation and summarization.

 <img width="960" alt="Pivot Table Field Displaying Model" src="https://github.com/Promise-Chinonso/Comprehensive-Overview-of-Unemployment-in-Africa/assets/104436236/ebaed420-6c65-43d2-8934-768521903281">
 ---